Skip to content

 sudo vi /boot/config.txt

-And add the following content, indicating that ARM 64-bit mode is enabled:
+And add the following content to indicate enabling ARM 64-bit mode:

 Text Only